xcp-ng-rpms/kernel-4.9/README.md

 Built RPMs and source RPMs are available on https://updates.xcp-ng.org.

-Installation and uninstallation guids are available on https://github.com/xcp-ng/xcp/wiki/Alternate-kernel
+Installation and uninstallation guides are available on https://github.com/xcp-ng/xcp/wiki/Alternate-kernel